Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Tedious to discuss, but "digital" optical slave triggers (designed to work with compact point & shoot cameras) can ignore one iTTL hot shoe flash preflash, but they still cannot work with the complex Commander multiple signals.
 Optical slaves will falsely trigger at the command signals too, before shutter is open.
 Regular optical slaves may (or may not) seem to work from an iTTL trigger, if flash and trigger are able to be triggered twice that quickly - not if they expended full power on first flash - but if set to lower power, so they can trigger at preflash, and again at final flash with some power left.
 But even those that do work with iTTL are NOT going to work from the Commander, too many flashes.
 There will be no visible contribution from the optical triggered flash with commander.
 This is not the way to plan your work.

-PC sync cords generally will not work in Commander mode, no way to trigger them for remote manual lights or radio transmitters.
 The Nikon Commander is a wireless system.
-The D200/D300/D700 cameras disable their PC sync connector anytime the internal flash door is open (commander or not).
+The D200/D300/D700/D800 cameras disable the camera PC sync connector anytime the internal flash door is open (commander or not, but a hot shoe flash does not disable camera PC connector).
 The Remote flashes also disable their PC sync connector and their flash foot anytime in Remote mode, so no connections are possible.
 There is no way to use an adapter in the camera hot shoe if the internal flash door is open for commander, or if the SU-800 commander is used.

 Radio triggers, for remote Manual flash?
 You will need either the hot shoe or the PC sync port, and the internal door open shuts down both.